- Studying Law at Yale

 Whatever your background, CDO is glad to work with you on a law firm-geared job search, and to help you to strategize your approach to this search.
 You are welcome to contact CDO to arrange a counseling appointment with a CDO attorney-counselor at any point of this process.

 As an initial step, it may help you to spend some time thinking about exactly what sort of law firm you would like to work for, in terms of size, clients, practice areas, geography, and atmosphere.
 Consider whether you are interested in entering (or returning to) “Big Law,” as it is called, or whether you are more interested in, for example, a smaller size, or more regionally focused firm, or a “boutique” firm that focuses on a particular practice area.
 What skills are you looking to develop and employ, and what aspects of your future work experience do you hope to optimize?
-Get started with the Law Firm Practice Guide.
+Get started with the Law Firm Practice section of the website.

 Post-Clerkship Hiring Market

 Alumni who are looking for law firm jobs out of a clerkship enter what is sometimes termed the “post-clerkship hiring market.”
 They should reach out to law firms in which they are interested between the late fall and early spring of their clerkships, depending on their judges’ specific rules with respect to contacting potential post-clerkship employers.
 Prior to doing so, alumni looking for law firm jobs out of clerkships should update their resumes to reflect these clerkships and the most important and relevant work they have done in chambers.
 Outreach to potential law firm employers in this instance can be as simple as sending a cover letter and updated resume to a law firm’s recruiting department.
-However, post-clerkship law firm applicants should also consider reaching out to other YLS alumni who are currently working at the firm via Career Connections and other alumni networks.
+However, post-clerkship law firm applicants should also consider reaching out to other YLS alumni who are currently working at the firm via The Courtyard and other alumni networks.

 While some alumni who seek law firm jobs out of clerkships have backgrounds in law firm work, either over the law school summers of post-graduation, others do not and are nonetheless successful in obtaining these positions.
 All of which is to say, if you are currently clerking and wish to apply to law firms, you should do so regardless of your prior work history, though you should understand that depending on its nature this prior work history may raise questions from some potential law firm employers.

-You will likely wish to network with YLS alumni via Career Connections and other alumni networks, as well as with other professional and personal connections.
+You will likely wish to network with YLS alumni via The Courtyard and other alumni networks, as well as with other professional and personal connections.
 Many lateral positions are obtained through networking, which you will likely find to be a fruitful avenue not only for learning of and securing opportunities, but also for gaining information and insight about the current state of the market and employers in which you are most interested.

 In addition, you may wish to send applications directly to the hiring departments of law firms in which you are interested in working, as well as check out various law firm job listings.